twr14152/containerlabs_sandbox/adding_updated_image/README.md

-# Adding/upgrading image in docker/containerlab
+# Adding/upgrading image locally or in docker/containerlab

 Option 1 - Add an image from source locally
  - This works but it can bring issues if you go to the latest image.